 At Oxford, the three terms which make up the academic year are called Michaelmas (Autumn), Hilary (Spring), and Trinity (Summer).
-In normal circumstances, each lasts for a period of eight weeks, known as Full Term.
+Each lasts for eight weeks, known as Full Term.
 The weeks of term are generally referred to as First Week, Second Week and so on.
 The week before the start of Full Term is known as Noughth Week and the week after the end of Full Term as Ninth Week.

-The dates of Full Term in 2021/222 are as follows:
+The dates of Full Term in 2022/23 are as follows:

-Michaelmas Term 2021 10 October to 4 December
+Michaelmas Term 2022 9 October to 3 December

-Hilary Term 2022 16 January to 12 March
+Hilary Term 2023 15 January to 11 March

-Trinity Term 2022 24 April to 18 June
+Trinity Term 2023 22 April to 17 June

-Closure periods: the College closes for the Christmas break (23 December - 3 January) and the Easter public holidays (15 - 18 April).
+Closure periods: the College closes for the Christmas break (22 December - 2 January) and the Easter public holidays (7 - 10 April).